nadiamason/Sudoku-Solver/README.md

         [1, 3, 0, 0, 0, 0, 2, 5, 0],
         [0, 0, 0, 0, 0, 0, 0, 7, 4],
         [0, 0, 5, 2, 0, 6, 3, 0, 0]]

+ This is considered a 'hard' sudoku

+ Has failed at solving 'expert' sudokus at the moment.